jotpowers/Personal-Growth/References/notes.md

   * Objective of Neuralink: Prevent AI from becoming the "other".
 Humans become AI.
 It will be a a third system in your brain that works with the existing limbic and frontal cortex systems.
 High bandwidth between your brain and machines.
   * Knowledge is a tree.
 If you don't have the trunk when you get knowledge that is a leaf or a branch it will simply fall, because you don't have context to anchor it

+<a name="6">6.</a> Ok, just check yourself on the math.
+I will generally write 8 pages and the final content will be 4.
+So, it is (Actual - Standard)/Standard which is (8-4)/4 = 1 = 100%.
+You can also say that the final product is 50% of my first draft (4-8)/8 = -.5 = -50%.